maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > helpers.
 These are great for explaining errors and suggesting solutions.
 If
 > your organization permits these, you should definitely give them a try as they
 > can enhance your productivity and abilities.

+## Debugging: Nice to have

+Whatever tool / library you use, search for VS Code extensions that could improve integration with it:

+- Jest
+- Webpack
+- Vite
+- React

+> speaker notes:
 >
-> Similarly, there are extensions for VS Code and other IDEs for better
+> (Max) Similarly, there are extensions for VS Code and other IDEs for better
 > integration with development toolkits and libraries.
 These would improve
 > developer experience and productivity.
 >